 This post is just a high level overview of how you can ensure the Data Privacy and Security standards of your Vendors.
 There are many more nuances and specifics around this.

 Kader Law can help you put your vendors through security assessments, and help you ensure that your vendors have their stuff together.
-If you need legal assistance, choose a time below to schedule a free initial consultation.
-If you have a question, feel free to contact us.
+If you need legal assistance, feel free to contact us.

 This post is not legal advice, and does not establish any attorney client privilege between Law Office of K.S.
 Kader, PLLC and you, the reader.